-“Roy Moore has been an immovable rock in the culture wars,” the letter, posted by Moore’s wife and later published on AL.com, read.
+“Roy Moore has been an immovable rock in the culture wars,” the letter, posted on Facebook and later published on AL.com, read.
 It called Moore “a bold defender of the ‘little guy,’ a just judge to those who came before his court, a warrior for the unborn child, defender of the sanctity of marriage, and a champion for religious liberty.”

 In separate phone interviews with HuffPost, several of those pastors voiced suspicion at the timing of the accusations against the 70-year-old Moore, suggesting that the charges levied against him were politically motivated.